 Like its predecessor, Wrath of the Titans was not filmed in Greece.
 It was filmed mostly in Tenerife and Wales.

 The 2004 Troy movie directed by Wolfgang Petersen is based on Homer’s ¨The Iliad¨.
-For many Grecophiles, literary aficionados, and history buffs, reading the Iliad is something of a right of passage.
+For many Grecophiles, literary aficionados, and history buffs, the Iliad is one of the best books about Greece and it is something of a right of passage.

 The movie ¨Troy¨ deviates massively from Homer’s writing.
 This meant that the movie was heavily criticised and disappointing for many.

-Troy tells the story of the 10 year Trojan war, with Brad Pitt playing the hero ¨Achilles¨.
-Regardless of its imperfections, it is an enjoyable action movie about Greek wars.
+Troy tells the story of the 10-year Trojan war, with Brad Pitt playing the hero ¨Achilles¨.
+Regardless of its imperfections, it is an enjoyable action movie about the Greek wars.